 This course is offered through the Osher Lifelong Learning Institute (OLLI) at Colorado State University.
 You must be a member of Osher to enroll in this course.

-Enjoy a series of six lectures organized by continent, starting with North America, then moving to Central America, and then to South America.
-European countries are divided geographically according to their location to oceans and seas.
+In this course, students will learn about the geographic locations of earth’s many countries.
+During the introduction, various commonly used map projections will be discussed.
+The series of six lectures are organized by continent, starting with North America and moving to Central America and then South America.
+European countries are divided geographically according to their proximity to oceans and seas.
 Africa is split into its west and east coasts and the Mediterranean.
-The Middle East and Asia, as well as unusual places like Greenland and Antarctica, will be included.
+The Middle East and Asia will be covered, as well as Greenland and Antarctica.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.